 Total number of class days in the semester

-If a student stops attending classes without notifying the University, we will be required to recalculate your federal financial aid using the midpoint of the semester.
+If a student stops attending classes without notifying the University, we will be required to recalculate your federal financial aid using the last date of an academically related activity in which the student participated, as documented by the students’ instructor(s).
+If our office is unable to obtain the last date of an academically related activity, we will be required to recalculate your federal financial aid using the midpoint of the semester.

 If you have been awarded Title IV (federal) or state aid and you withdraw before completing 60% of the semester, some portion of your financial aid award must be returned.
 The above formula determines what portion of the aid must be returned and the table below indicates the order in which the aid is returned.

 Refunds to Federal Title IV programs are made in this order:

 - Federal Pell Grant

 Refund examples are available in the Student Financial Assistance Office.
 It is important to discuss withdrawal and refund as it pertains to the individual student, and its implications for federal student loan repayment and future eligibility for financial assistance.